-Next week we will start harvesting sweet potatoes - which is something that I always look forward to doing.
-After harvest, we'll have to wait a couple of weeks for them to cure.
+Next week we will harvest sweet potatoes - which is something that I always look forward to doing.
+After harvest, we'll have to wait a week or so for them to cure.
 We project that they will land in your bag by the end of October/first week of November - fingers crossed!